itpp-labs/odoo-development/docs/dev/py/res.config.settings.rst

 Update settings on module install
 =================================

-Values of fields in the ``res.config.settings`` model will be updated after some events:
+If you want config parameters, which are depended on the ``res.config.settings`` model will ba recomputed after install some module you have to implement the following conditions:

 default_XXX
 -----------